SAP/cloud-security-services-integration-library/samples/spring-security-xsuaa-usage/README.md

 # Description
-This sample uses the SAP Approuter as web server and forwards requests to a Java Spring backend application running on the CF community Java buildpack.
+This sample uses the SAP application router as a web server and forwards requests to a Java Spring back-end application running on the CF community Java buildpack.
-In a typcal UI5 application, the approuter would server HTML files and REST data would be provided by a backend application.
+In a typcal UI5 application, the application router server HTML files and REST data would be provided by a back-end application.
 To focus on the security part, UI5 has been omitted.

 # Coding
 This sample is using the spring-security project.
-As of version 5 of spring-security, this includes the OAuth resource-server functionality.The security configuration needs to configure JWT for authentication.
+As of version 5 of spring-security, this includes the OAuth resource-server functionality.
+The security configuration needs to configure JWT for authentication.

 Configure the OAuth resource server by: